Top European Performance DestinationsAndrew Moran

 - Italian Lakes (Como, Maggiore, Garda)

 Known as a destination for diversity and rich culture.
 This land introduces the Baroque and the rise of modern classical music, including sacred and secular music.
 British composers made an important contribution to many of the colossal movements in early music in Europe, including the polyphony of the Ars Nova.
-They laid some of the foundation for later national and international classical music.
+They laid some of the foundations for later national and international classical music.
 There is a majestic feel like no other to perform in London, and there are plenty of opportunities for your group to wow crowds.

 - British Museum